-SPI spiritual gifts experience assessment 1. .
-I can coordinate people, tasks, and events to meet a need.
-2. 3.
-I enjoy developing and using my artistic skills (art, drama, music, photography, etc.).
-4. When I see spiritual complacency, I am willing to challenge it.
-5. 6.
-7. I enjoy working behind the scenes to support the work of others.
-8. I view my home as a safe and caring place to minister to people.
-When it comes to my attention, I am honored to regularly pray for someone or for a concern.
-10. I am motivated to set goals and influence others to achieve a vision in order to advance God's work on earth.
-11. I empathize with hurting people and desire to help in their healing process.
-12. I am attracted to the idea of serving in another country or an ethnic community.
-13. I have spoken a timely and important prophetic word to others that I felt came to me directly from God while in prayer.
-14. I have the ability to communicate the gospel with clarity and conviction.
-15. I establish trust and confidence through long-term relationships.
-16. I am able to communicate God's Word effectively.
-17. I can readily distinguish between spiritual truth and error, good and evil.
-55
+- 1. I can coordinate people, tasks, and events to meet a need. - 2.
+I enjoy working creatively with wood, cloth, paints, metal, glass, or other materials. - 3.
+I enjoy developing and using my artistic skills (art, drama, music, photography, etc.). - 4.
+When I see spiritual complacency, I am willing to challenge it. - 5.
+I have confidence that God not only can, but he will. - 6.
+I give liberally and joyfully to people in financial need or to projects requiring support. - I enjoy working behind the scenes to support the work of others. - 8.
+I view my home as a safe and caring place to minister to people. - 9.
+When it comes to my attention, I am honored to regularly pray for someone or for a concern. - 10.
+I am motivated to set goals and influence others to achieve a vision in order to advance God's work on earth. - 11.
+I empathize with hurting people and desire to help in their healing process. - 12.
+I am attracted to the idea of serving in another country or an ethnic community.13.
+I have spoken a timely and important prophetic word to others that I felt came to me directly from God while in prayer. - 14.
+I have the ability to communicate the gospel with clarity and conviction. - 15.
+I establish trust and confidence through long-term relationships. - 16.
+I am able to communicate God's Word effectively. - 17.
+I can readily distinguish between spiritual truth and error, good and evil.